abinit/abinit/doc/tutorial/eph_intro.md

 As you may know, e-ph calculations have been available through the ANADDB executable for a long time.
 This ANADDB-based implementation is essentially a post-processing of the e-ph matrix elements computed by the DFPT code.
-This approach, however, presents advantages as well as drawbacks.
+This approach presents advantages as well as drawbacks.
 On the one hand, most of the work required to compute e-ph matrix elements is implemented directly by the DFPT routines.
-This means that e-ph calculations with advanced features such as PAW, SOC, non-collinear magnetism etc are readily available in the ANADDB version once support in the DFPT part is implemented.
+This means that e-ph calculations with advanced features such as PAW, SOC, non-collinear magnetism *etc* are readily available in the ANADDB version once support in the DFPT part is implemented.
 On the other hand, this post-processing approach implies that the list of $\kk/\qq$-points in the e-ph matrix elements is automatically fixed at the level of the DFPT run.